Skip to main content

 Although we can not guarantee when specific machinery will be in operation- the brewhouse does tend to be quieter during the weekend.

-The tour normally features two short films – subtitles are available.
+The tour normally features one short film – subtitles are available.

 If you require information in large print, please call the Visitor Centre to request.